Intern Jobs at International Justice Mission with Visa Sponsorship

 Does International Justice Mission sponsor H-1B visas for Interns?

-International Justice Mission's documented sponsorship activity for intern roles falls primarily under EB-2 and EB-3 employment-based green card categories rather than H-1B.
+International Justice Mission's documented sponsorship activity for intern roles falls primarily under EB-2 and EB-3 employment-based green card categories rather than H-1B visa.
 H-1B sponsorship is possible if the intern role qualifies as a specialty occupation and the organization chooses to file, but candidates should confirm the visa pathway with the hiring team directly during the offer process.

 Which visa types are commonly used for Intern roles at International Justice Mission?